Code-Institute-Submissions/my_dash_app/README.md

  - it becomes a very small light but powerfull stack of software technologys.

- - Creating an account on plotly was a breese , but the cloud console does take some getting used to,

- - the ploty documentaion is excellent
+ - Creating an account on plotly was a breese , but the cloud console does take some getting used to & the ploty documentaion is excellent

 ## Features
 - The features in my project are simple but very powerful
-- 1: A Drop down menu with a list of Companies fom the NASTAC StockMarket
+- 1: A Drop down menu with a list of Companies from the NASTAC StockMarket
 - 2: A Drop down calender which has a timeline from 2015 to 2018
 - 3: The main DashBoards Chart is a simple but powerful Line Chart Visualisation that responds to user selection & input
 - 4: The Submit Button is the trigger that fires the data Request